danvk/boggle-paper/paper/content.typ

 *Lemma*: $M(B) >= S(B)$

-This is clearly true, since the regular Boggle score includes each unique word once, whereas the Multiboggle score might include it multiple times.
+This is clearly true, since the regular Boggle score counts each unique word once, whereas the Multiboggle score might count it multiple times.
 If a board does not contain any repeat letters, then $M(B) = S(B)$.

 *Theorem*: If $T = "BuildTree"(C)$, then $ U(T) >= S(B) #h(0.5em) forall B in C $